Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/adding-feeds.markdown

 @title How to add a feed to NetNewsWire
 @template nnw5mac_en.html

 NetNewsWire collects items for you from feeds published on web sites.
 To do this, NetNewsWire needs to know the address for the feed.
-For example: `https://cate.blog/feed/`
+For example: `https://jvns.ca/atom.xml` or `https://cate.blog/feed/`

-*It’s okay if you don’t know that.* NetNewsWire will look at any web page and try to find it for you.
-All you need to give is the site’s URL, like `cate.blog`.
-(Entering `http://` or `https://` isn’t necessary.)
+*It’s okay if you don’t know that.*

+NetNewsWire will look at any web page and try to find the feed’s address for you.
+All you need to give is the site’s URL, like `jvns.ca` or `cate.blog`.
+You don’t even need to enter `http://` or `https://` there.

-To get started, click the Add Feed button on the toolbar, or use **File** → **New Feed** (⌘N) from the menu bar.
+To get started, click the New Feed button on the toolbar, or choose **File** → **New Feed** (⌘N) from the menu bar.

 If you’ve got the address already – great!
-Type it or paste it into the URL box.
-Otherwise, just enter the website’s address into the box.
+If NetNewsWire sees something like a URL on the Clipboard, it’ll enter it for you.
+Otherwise, just type the website’s address into the box.

 Before you finish, you can choose an alternative name for the feed and where it will be stored (see below).